Description Vs Body: How Are Search Snippets Formed [Research]

 All these variants are possible.
 Which of them is more frequently used by Google depends on the type of the webpage.
 That's why there's no sense to write the same content in meta description and the body text.
 Google analyzes both description and text when creating a snippet and if we provide different content, we provide more information for Google to choose from.

 Yes, snippets for commercial and informational pages are formed differently.
 For commercial pages Google mostly picks meta description to form the snippet, while for informational queries creates the snippet by itself based on the body text.
-Consider this while optimizing your website.
+Consider this while optimizing your website for better ranking.

 In the most cases, Google picks the sentences from the first 20% of the body text to form a snippet.
 That's why you should form the beginning of the text with the snippet in mind.